rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

 - crashing writer not closing connection
 - various bugs in delegate leading to poor cluster performance and nodes blocking if other nodes are down
+- race condition in clusters when channels commit / abort transaction and close that could lead to queues crashing
 - diagnostics on rabbitmqctl list_consumers

 enhancements